sitespeedio/sitespeed.io/docs/documentation/browsertime/getting-started/index.md

 ---
 layout: default
-title: Getting Started
+title: Getting Started with browsertime.
-description: Introduction to Browsertime.
+description: A short description of what you can do.
 keywords: introduction, getting started, documentation, web performance, browsertime
 nav: documentation
 category:  browsertime